Who is a Four Wheeler Driver?

 Driving License:

-- Obtain a valid driver's license for the specific type of four-wheeler you intend to drive (e.g., car, truck).
+- Obtain a valid driver's license for the specific type of four-wheeled vehicle you intend to drive (e.g., car, truck).

-- Pass a driving test conducted by the Regional Transport Office (RTO).
+- The process involves passing a written test and a practical driving test at the Regional Transport Office (RTO).

 -